zsz12251665/CodeHub/NOIP/2012/S5/english.md

 ## Solution

 This problem could be solved with a segment tree which records the minimum value in the range.
-You subtract <data value="v{d}b{v{j}}"></data> from each value in a range, which is also a function of segment tree.
+You subtract $d_j$ from each value in a range, which is also a function of segment tree.
 When you find the minimum value of the whole array is below 0, it means that this request could not be satisfied.

 P. S. The C++ got 1 or 2 <abbr title="Time Limit Exceeded">TLE</abbr> while Pascal got <abbr title="Accepted">AC</abbr> for all test?
 That's really embarrassing!